-

 Community safety is a shared priority for the City of Melville and a key focus under the Council Plan 2024–2034, which aims to build a safe, healthy and inclusive community.
 We’re exploring new ways to support residents and improve public spaces through technology and other practical measures that help prevent crime and foster a greater sense of security.

-The draft Plan includes:
+The Plan includes:

-• Installation of fixed CCTV in public open spaces
+- Installation of fixed CCTV in public open spaces

-• Deployment of mobile CCTV
+- Deployment of mobile CCTV

-• Proposed updates to the City’s CCTV Policy
+- Proposed updates to the City’s CCTV Policy

-• CCTV Rebate Program
+- CCTV Rebate Program.

 By considering both public and private surveillance solutions, the City aims to build a more coordinated and comprehensive approach to community safety that empowers residents while strengthening our collective response to crime.